UI/UX and Web design, Identity design, Video production and Invision

 Ixd Studio, Carnegie Mellon University, Fall 2016

 Pittsburghers typically find out about gatherings through word of mouth, social media, or flyers they see in social gathering places.
 But all of these methods still keep people in their social bubbles.
 We bypass these physical constraints of interaction by reinforcing the benefits of physical modes of information dissemination — flyers.

 With GATHR, we aim to help people to open up their bubble with publicly accessible event data that is crowdsourced and easily searchable.

 The GATHR System

-GATHR is comprised of a web-based application as well as a mobile-based application.
+GATHR is comprised of a web-based application and a mobile-based application.
 Through the both touch points, registered users can discover events and special interest groups around them.
-By hitting “count me in” to events, they can also manage the events on their personal feed and quickly synchronize the information to external calendar or messaging apps like Google Calendar and iMessage.
+By hitting “count me in” to events, they can manage the events on their personal feed and quickly synchronize the info to external calendar or messaging apps like Google Calendar and iMessage.

 Through the web application, users can search events based on geographic location on a map without register.
 With advanced filters including date, category and neighborhoods.
 With an intuitive and easy-to-use GUI, GATHR makes it easy for people to discover the interest groups around them while making it easy to follow through with their commitments.

 We propose several initiatives to get the word out on GATHR.
 1) A grassroots marketing initiative involving locally-relevant graphical postcards and free GATHR-branded pins to local businesses to promote the platform.
 2) publicity events involving boothing at public events (like Yelp’s events and makerfaires) and social media initiatives to involve the public in our platform.
 3) an analytics function for local businesses to help them track the popularity of their events and the effectiveness of their marketing campaigns.